 We stayed at Omah Capung which is a family-run boutique hotel about a 5-10 minute walk from Jalan Malioboro.
 It looks to be a home that was converted into a small hotel with a few rooms.
 It’s basic but clean and the family that runs it is pretty friendly.

 You can book a room at Omah Capung on AirBnB.
-If you’d like to stay around Jalan Malioboro but don’t think this is the right place for you, then you can check out alternate listings on AirBnB, Booking.com, and Agoda.
-If you’re new to AirBnB, then you can get up to USD 43 free travel credit when you sign up via this link.
+If you’d like to stay around Jalan Malioboro but don’t think this is the right place for you, then you can check out alternate listings on Booking.com or Agoda.

 Approximate Room Rate: USD 21 per night (as of April 2019)

 Borobudur Temple is perhaps the main reason why many people visit Yogyakarta.
 However, it’s about two hours northwest of the city center so getting there may be a pain if you don’t plan on renting a car or going on a guided tour.
-If you’d like to spend a portion of your stay close to Borobudur, then you can search for listings on AirBnB, Booking.com, or Agoda.
-As described, you can get up to USD 43 free travel credit if you’re new to AirBnB and sign up using this link.
+If you’d like to spend a portion of your stay close to Borobudur, then you can search for listings on Booking.com or Agoda.

 If you’re interested in catching the sunrise from Borobudur, then there’s no better place to stay than Manohara Resort.
 It’s the only hotel directly on the grounds of the temple.